Graphing calculator: History

 An early graphing calculator was designed in 1921 by electrical engineer Edith Clarke.
 The calculator was used to solve problems with electrical power line transmission.

-Casio produced the first commercially available graphing calculator in 1985.
+Casio produced the first commercially available graphing calculator (fx-7000G) in 1985.
 Sharp produced its first graphing calculator in 1986, with Hewlett Packard following in 1988, and Texas Instruments in 1990.

 Features

 Computer algebra systems

 The Texas Instruments TI-89 Titanium graphing a sine type graph.
 (Generated from TI ScreenCapture software on TI Connect CE.)

 Some graphing calculators have a computer algebra system (CAS), which means that they are capable of producing symbolic results.
 These calculators can manipulate algebraic expressions, performing operations such as factor, expand, and simplify.
 In addition, they can give answers in exact form without numerical approximations.
 Calculators that have a computer algebra system are called symbolic or CAS calculators.

 Laboratory usage

 Many graphing calculators can be attached to devices like electronic thermometers, pH gauges, weather instruments, decibel and light meters, accelerometers, and other sensors and therefore function as data loggers, as well as WiFi or other communication modules for monitoring, polling and interaction with the teacher.
 Student laboratory exercises with data from such devices enhances learning of math, especially statistics and mechanics.